evo Size and Buying Guides -

 There is more to getting into your suit than you may think.
 There are essentially two different types of zippers: back and chest zippers.

 Chest zip wetsuits are entered through a zippered cutout around the neck and you drop down into the suit through the neckline, finally pulling the neck cut over your head and zippering at the chest.
-Chest zips are the trickier of the two types to enter and exit when you are wet.
+Chest zips are the trickier of the two types to enter and exit.
 The chest zip is superior at keeping water from penetrating the suit both through the seams and the neckline.
-The chest zip may also be a more comfortable fit with a snug neck that is less likely to cause rashes and a zipperless back with a greater level of flexibility.
+The chest zip may also be a more comfortable fit once on with a snug neck that is less likely to cause rashes and a zipperless back with a greater level of flexibility.

 Types of Wetsuits